 Top Ten Most Expensive OK Cities

-Where there are Indians there are always cowboys.
-Texan cowboys crossing through Oklahoma to reach the railroads of Kansas to sell beef on the East Coast realized Oklahoma would be a prime site for cattle ranching.
-When they weren't working, cowboys competed in rodeos, which are still part of the state's sports culture today.
-Oklahoma City is home to the International Finals Rodeo and the largest indoor rodeo arena in the world.
-Rodeos are serious competitive sports in high school and at the collegiate level in Oklahoma.
+No such statistic exists for cowboys, but they’re also an important influence on the state.
+It started when Texan cowboys crossing through Oklahoma to reach Kansas’ railroads to sell cattle to the East Coast realized Oklahoma’s Great Plains regions would be a prime site for cattle ranching.
+When they weren't working, these cowboys competed in rodeos, which are still part of the state's sports culture today.
+Oklahoma City (OKC) is home to the International Finals Rodeo (IFR) every January, the National Cowboy and Western Heritage Museum and the largest indoor rodeo arena in the world, the Lazy E Arena in the suburb of Guthrie.
+Famously, it was the Lazy E that hosted “Bullnanza” in 1988, an event that led to the creation of the popular Professional Bull Riders (PBR) circuit.
+Rodeos are even serious competitive sports at the high school and collegiate level in Oklahoma.

 |OKLAHOMA HOME OWNERSHIP|